 We were camping on our trip, camping is very popular in Germany and the campsites we’ve stayed at while in the country have been very clean and the people very welcoming.
 We stayed a night at Campingplatz Bad Karlshafen which is ideal if you’re driving the Fairy Tale Route and it has a perfect location to pitch up looking out onto the river Weser.

 Day 2 – Bad Karlshafen to Hamelin

-From Bad Karlshafen it was an hour and a half to our next stop on route, Hamelin, the home of the Pied Piper.
+From Bad Karlshafen it was an hour and a half to our next stop on Germany’s Fairy Tale Route, Hamelin, the home of the Pied Piper.
 Hamelin is a large town with a lot to see, we spent a few hours here, arriving mid morning and not leaving until mid afternoon, and we could have stayed longer.

 The town is well set up for tourists interested in the story of the Pied Piper and the Brother’s Grimm.
 All throughout the town you will find rat emblems within the cobbled streets for you to follow from sight to sight.
 Eventually you will make it to the river where there is a large bridge with a huge gold rat sat on top.
 Bonus for us, we actually seen a real live rat on the river bank – I don’t think this is part of the tourist attractions.

 “He returned on June 26, Saint John’s and Saint Paul’s Day, early in the morning at seven o’clock (others say it was at noon), now dressed in a hunter’s costume, with a dreadful look on his face and wearing a strange red hat.
 He sounded his fife in the streets, but this time it wasn’t rats and mice that came to him, but rather children: a great number of boys and girls from their fourth year on.
 Among them was the mayor’s grown daughter.
 The swarm followed him, and he led them into a mountain, where he disappeared with them.”